bellentani/figma-analytics/README.md

 # Figma Library Report Usage

-This script generates a report of components from a Figma library.
-It uses the Figma API to gather data about components, actions, and usages, and then generates CSV and Markdown files to document the results.
+This script generates a report of components from a Figma library, creating both CSV reports and Notion databases with usage analytics data.

 ## ⚠️ Important: Plan Requirements